ufidon/cd/mod2/comcirc.md

 K-map of $Y=F(X_1,X_2, ⋯, X_n)$
 ---
-- a diagram made up of $2^n$ squares, $n≤4$
+- a rectangle made up of $2^n$ squares, $n≤4$
    - the squares are labeled with Gray code of $(X_1,X_2, ⋯, X_n)$
-- each square representing one row of the truth table
+- each square representing one row (i.e. one minterm) of the truth table
    - one minterm of a single output function
 - *adjacent terms* differ exactly one literal which appears uncomplemented in one and complemented in the other,e.g.
   - $AB, A\overline{B}$ so $AB + A\overline{B} = A(B+\overline{B})=A$